test1477/vdewsvw/README.md

     process_single_repository(owner, repo_name, access_token, output_base)
 ```

-This script includes all the modifications we've discussed:
+This script now includes all the modifications we've discussed:

 1. It fetches dependencies for a single GitHub repository.
 2. It generates a CycloneDX SBOM with components populated from the packages in the dependency data.